-- (1) A fixed platform, prefabricated parts or sections, for installation in the licence area, shall not be constructed or installed unless the consent of the Director has been obtained in writing. - (2) Prior notice, acceptable to the Director, shall be given of the commencement of construction and the commencement of installation of the platform. - (3) Arrangements acceptable to the Director shall be made to enable a Petroleum Inspector to examine the platform at any time during its construction or installation.
+(1) A fixed platform, prefabricated parts or sections, for installation in the licence area, shall not be constructed or installed unless the consent of the Director has been obtained in writing.

+(2) Prior notice, acceptable to the Director shall be given of the commencement of construction and the commencement of installation of the platform.

+(3) Arrangements acceptable to the Director shall be made to enable a Petroleum Inspector to examine the platform at any time during its construction or installation.

-208. Application for Consent to Construct or Install a Fixed Platform.
+208. Application for consent to construct or install a fixed platform.

-An application for consent to the construction and installation of a fixed platform shall include particulars of-
+An application for consent to the construction and installation of a fixed platform shall include particulars of -

-- (a) the location at which it is intended to construct and install the fixed platform; - (b) the reason, including the geological evidence, for the selection of that location; - (c) copies of reports and recommendations made by persons responsible for ascertaining the criteria determining the design; and - (d) design criteria including- - (i) the depth of the sea and the nature of the sea-bed and subsoil at the
+- (a) the location at which it is intended to construct and install the fixed platform; and - (b) the reason, including the geological evidence, for the selection of that location; and

-- intended location; and - (ii) the maximum and minimum air and sea temperatures likely to occur at that location; and - (iii) the characteristics of the waves (including heights, periods and directions, and their probable distribution) at that location; and - (iv) the relevant water current information; and - (v) the maximum wind speeds and the direction of winds and the estimated maximum three second gust speed at that location; and - (vi) details of estimated marine growth on the fixed platform; and - (vii) the worst combination of dead and live loads likely to be applied to the fixed platform; and - (e) specifications for the construction and installation of the fixed platform; and - (f) drawings of the structure and of the equipment installed or to be installed on the structure; and - (g) the parts or sections constructed or proposed to be constructed before installation in the licence area; and - (h) standards and codes followed or to be followed in the construction and installation; and - the fire protection and fire extinguishing equipment installed or to be installed on the platform; and - (j) the communication equipment; and - (k) the life saving equipment; and - (1) plans and specifications for the periodic inspection of the fixed platform - (m) a certificate of the verification of design given by a verifying body in accordance with Section 210(1) and a copy of the contract for that verification.
+- (c) copies of reports and recommendations made by persons responsible for ascertaining the criteria determining the design; and - (d) design criteria including - (i) the depth of the sea and the nature of the sea-bed and subsoil at the intended location; and - (ii) the maximum and minimum air and sea temperatures likely to occur at that location; and - (iii) the characteristics of the waves (including heights, periods and directions, and their probable distribution) at that location; and - (iv) the relevant water current information; and - (v) the maximum wind speeds and the direction of winds and the estimated maximum three second gust speed at that location; and - (vi) details of estimated marine growth on the fixed platform; and - (vii) the worst combination of dead and live loads likely to be applied to the fixed platform; and - (e) specifications for the construction and installation of the fixed platform; and - (f) drawings of the structure and of the equipment installed or to be installed on the structure; and - (g) the parts or sectors contructed or proposed to be constructed before installation in the licence area; and - (h) standards and codes followed or to be following in the construction and installation; and - (i) the fire protection and fire extinguishing equipment installed or to be installed on the platform; and - (j) the communication equipment; and - (k) the life saving equipment; and - (l) plans and specifications for the periodic inspection of the fixed platform; - (m) a certificate of the verification of design given by a verifying body in accordance with Section 210(1) and a copy of the contract for that verification.

-209. Consent to use a Fixed Platform.
+209. Consent to use a fixed platform.

-- (1) A fixed platform shall not be used unless the Director has given consent in writing to the use of the fixed platform. - (2) An application for consent to the use of a fixed platform shall be made in writing and shall be accompanied by a certificate of verification of construction and installation of the platform, given by a verifying body in accordance with Section 210(2) and a copy of the contract for that verification. - (3) The structure of an installation on a fixed platform of other than the drilling and production equipment, personnel emergency facilities and accommodation shall not be altered or reconstructed without approval and, where applicable, verification by the verifying body.
+(1) A fixed platform shall not be used unless the Director has given consent in writing to the use of the fixed platform.

+(2) An application for consent to the use of a fixed platform shall be made in writing and shall be accompanied by a certificate of verification of construction and installation of the platform, given by a verifying body in accordance with Section 210(2) and a copy of the contract for that verification.

+(3) The structure of an installation on a fixed platform of other than the drilling and production equipment, personnel emergency facilities and accommodation shall not be altered or reconstructed without approval and, where applicable, verification by the verifying body.

-210. Certificate of Verification of Design, Construction and Installation of a Fixed Platform.
+210. Certificate of verification of design, construction and installation of a fixed platform.

-- (1) A certificate of verification of design of a fixed platform referred to in Section 208 (1) is a certificate given by a verifying body certifying that the body is satisfied in relation to the design of the fixed platform that- - (a) the basic structural concept and configuration are appropriate for the conditions in which the fixed platform is proposed to be used; and - (b) a structural analysis has been made for critical loading with particular attention to the interaction between the structure and the piling; and
+(1) A certificate of verification of design of a fixed platform referred to in Section 208 (l) is a certificate given by a verifying body certifying that the body is satisfied in relation to the design of the fixed platform that - in which the fixed platform is proposed to be used; and